erdemunal35/ESPNetv2-COREML/README.md

 # Real-time Video Segmentation on iPhone

-This repository provides analysis of different segmentation CoreML models on predicting water surface of a given video input.
-Video is recorded via Iphone camera in real-time and prediction has been done also in real-time.
-CoreML models are originally trained with PyTorch and later then converted to CoreML from .pth.
-You can find [here](https://github.com/erdemunal35/Water-Segmentation-Networks) more information about how these models are constructed, trained with PyTorch and converted to CoreML.
+This repository provides analysis of different segmentation CoreML models on predicting water surface.
+CoreML models were originally trained with PyTorch and later converted to CoreML from .pth.
+You can find [the main repository](https://github.com/erdemunal35/Water-Segmentation-Networks) for more information about how these models were constructed, trained with PyTorch and converted to CoreML.
+Currently, only linknet-mobilenetv2.mlmodel is available in the repository since other models exceed 25Mb threshold.

 The test [video](https://www.youtube.com/watch?v=K1QICrgxTjA&t=131s&ab_channel=LoungeVFilms-RelaxingMusicandNatureSounds) used in the illustrations below is recorded via Iphone XR camera and the mask prediction is computed in real-time.

 <table>
     <tr>
-        <td colspan=2 align="center"><b>Real-time water surface segmentation using different encoder-decoder pairs on iPhone XR<b></td>
+        <td colspan=3 align="center"><b>Real-time water surface segmentation using different encoder-decoder pairs on iPhone XR<b></td>
     </tr>
     <tr>
         <td>